Dulce River (Guatemala): The New Adventures of Tarzan (1935)

 The film The New Adventures of Tarzan was filmed entirely on location in Guatemala in 1935.
-They reached some locations using the railroad service in Guatemala, which controlled by the American International Railways of Central America (IRCA), owned by the United Fruit Company— and had major stations at Puerto San José, Guatemala City and Puerto Barrios.
+They reached some locations using the railroad service in Guatemala, which was controlled by the American International Railways of Central America (IRCA), owned by the United Fruit Company— and had major stations at Puerto San José, Guatemala City and Puerto Barrios.

 The railroad company offered tours to visit the UFCO banana plantations in Izabal and the Maya city of Quiriguá —which at the time was placed within UFCO property— and offered their visitors the option to comfortably sail Río Dulce and Lake Izabal to Livingston in one of their steam boats.
 Here are a few photographs taken from an excursion made in 1927 by the Guatemalan History and Geography Society: